Brubning/NoodleNgImageCrop/README.md

 The image can be zoomed/rotated, and then cropped.
 It is responsive, and works under mouse and/or touch events.

-This is a port of directive-based code from https://github.com/bcabanes/angular-image-cropper to an Angular 11 component.
+This is a port of directive-based code from https://github.com/bcabanes/angular-image-cropper to an Angular (v8 and above) component.

 ## Installation
 ### NPM